-Bags of all sizes are endlessly useful, from the large shopping tote to the pretty backpack and the delicate evening bag.
+Bags of all sizes are endlessly useful, from the large shopping tote bag to the pretty backpack and the delicate evening clutch.
 There are a number of traditional designs you will see everywhere, but for something really unique, look for small items from silk fabric used to make kimono or obi belts, like cases for glasses, pens, or business cards.

-Kyoto's Kiyomizuware, named after the famous temple, has attracted fans from all over world.
+Kyoto's colorful Kiyomizuware, named after the famous temple, has fans from all over world.
 Even today, most ceramic artists of Kyoto live and work in the Gojozaka area near Kiyomizudera Temple.
 There are also many ceramics shops, where you can buy stunning pieces in all price ranges, from cheap coffee mugs to exquisite, one-of-a-kind tea sets.